Skip to content

 Models Table

-The table shows:
+The table helps you compare:

-• Name
+• provider

-• ID
+• model ID

-• Which model is the default
+• which model is the default

 Default Model

-Add / Edit Model Fields
+Add Or Edit A Model

-The current Web UI form includes these fields:
+The form includes these common fields:

-Base URLCustom endpoint override
+Base URLOptional endpoint override

-Context WindowOptional model metadata
+Context WindowOptional capacity metadata

-Max Output TokensOptional model metadata
+Max Output TokensOptional limit metadata

 Input Cost / 1M tokensOptional pricing metadata